Hong Kong businessman guilty of bribery in African oil deal

 “He made no attempt to hide what he was doing,” defense attorney Edward Kim said.

-Perhaps the most colorful — and critical — testimony in the trial came from Cheikh Gadio, a former foreign minister to Senegal who had been indicted with Ho before agreeing to testify.
+Perhaps the most colorful, and critical, testimony in the trial came from Cheikh Gadio, a former foreign minister to Senegal who had been indicted with Ho before agreeing to testify.

 The energy conglomerate engaged Gadio as a consultant.
 Ho relied on him for an introduction to President Idriss Deby of Chad.